 You can make a big difference by taking a reusable coffee cup when going out for coffee even better (and cheaper!), brew some delicious coffee at home and pop it in a thermos when going out for a walk or coffee with a friend.

-Reduce packaging: Choose refill
+Reduce packaging: choose refill

 Refill shops are a great way to cut down on packaging.
 You can take your empty jars and bags to your closest refill shop and fill them with your home essentials.
 Supermarkets are slowly offering more packaging-free options but there is still a lot more to be done to reduce plastic waste.